 We use a simple exercise when working with nonprofits on refining their mission: State your nonprofit’s mission without using any of the words in your mission statement.

-3. Don’t dwell on details.
+Don’t dwell on details.

-You can’t throw too much information, or present it in a convoluted way, if you want your audience to digest and remember your nonprofit’s message.
+You can’t throw too much information or present it in a convoluted way if you want your audience to digest and remember your nonprofit’s message.

 Write in short, simple sentences.
 It makes it easier for your audience to get the point.
-Appeals and other communications perform best when written at a sixth-grade reading level.
+Appeals and other communications perform best when written at a sixth grade reading level.

-Keeping it simple also makes the point of each message clear.
+And keeping it simple also makes the point of each message clear.

-4. Speak to Sam, Steve, and Sally separately.
+Speak to Sam, Steve, and Sally separately.

 For example, organizations with a membership base can reach out with different messages for members and non-members.
 An independent school reaching out to alumni can include a picture of each recipient’s graduating class.
 An animal shelter can send different messages to donors who are cat or dog owners.

-5. Attempt, analyze, adapt.
+Attempt, analyze, adapt.

-But making changes without analytical evidence guiding your decisions is like driving to a new destination without a GPS.
+Making changes without analytical evidence guiding your decisions is like driving to a new destination without a GPS.
 You’re probably not going to get the results you’re looking for.
 And if you do, you will have no idea how you got there and won’t be able to improve for the next time!